speckly/speckly/README.md

-## @cheetawolf , Alias: speckles snazzagen/snazzawolf
+## @speckly , Alias: speckles snazzagen/snazzawolf

 Self motivated individual that is always trying new things in the world.
 Highly passionate, experienced and proficient in anything related to IT.